adamreeve/npTDMS/docs/reading.rst

 An object in a TDMS file is either the root object, a group object, or a channel object.
 Only channel objects contain data, but any object may have properties associated with it.
+For example, it is common to have properties stored against the root object such as the file title and author.

 The object returned by the ``object`` method is an instance of :py:class:`nptdms.TdmsObject`.
 If this is a channel containing data, you can access the data as a numpy array using its